markNZed/TaskFlow/nodes/README.md

 A Processor provides Task Functions which may be further decomposed into finite state machines (FSM), Operators, Services.
 The `task.fsm` object provides an XState representation of a statee machine.
 A Task can be configured to us a particular state machine.
 Operators are functions that receive a Task as input and return a Task as output.
 Services typically wrap a 3rd party API.

-The object `task.processor.shared` provides a "global" space for data to be shared with all Tasks on the processor (other fields of `task.processor`` may be Task specific).
+The object `task.node.shared` provides a "global" space for data to be shared with all Tasks on the processor (other fields of `task.node`` may be Task specific).

 The startup seequence involves the Processor requesting a websocket connection, then the Hub will send a "register" command and there is an HTTP request/response that registers the Processor details.
 This will eventually be replaced with a System Task.

-If the `task.processor.statesSupported` array is set then the Hub will only route updates to the processor if `task.processor.statesSupported` includes `task.state.current`.
+If the `task.node.statesSupported` array is set then the Hub will only route updates to the processor if `task.node.statesSupported` includes `task.state.current`.

-If the `task.processor.statesNotSupported` array is set then the Hub will not route updates to the processor if `task.processor.statesNotSupported` includes `task.state.current`.
+If the `task.node.statesNotSupported` array is set then the Hub will not route updates to the processor if `task.node.statesNotSupported` includes `task.state.current`.

 ### Sharing Task Functionality

 In the directory `shared/processor` there can be files shared between procesors, for example `FSM.mjs` provides abstrcations for the XState FSM in Javascript.
-Obviously, processors need to share a programming language to share Task Functionality.
+Obviously, Processors need to share a programming language to share Task Functionality.
 The finite state machines that define the dynamic behavior of a Task Function may be specified in `shared/FSM/Task...` the XState configuration can be specified using JSON to be programming language agnostic.

 ### Hub Coprocessor